 Explore Australia’s greatest river, The Murray, within the internationally recognised Riverland Ramsar Wetland in South Australia.
-Guided walking combined with peaceful cruising immerses you in the landscape and reveals the pioneering history of paddle steamers and a new environmental stewardship.
+Guided easy walking combined with peaceful cruising immerses you in the landscape and reveals the pioneering history of paddle steamers and a new environmental stewardship.

 Walking The Walk

 Encounter diverse wildlife and waterbirds along the river, creeks and old oxbow lagoons that meander through ancient red gum forests dwarfed by spectacular red ochre coloured cliffs.
-Enjoy a pre-breakfast sunrise hike to the cliffs on one morning to start your day.
+Enjoy a pre-breakfast sunrise hike along the cliffs on one morning to start your day.
 The daily walking routes are on private property and conservancy areas with exclusive access for Murray River Walk guests only.

 Spend three nights on a modern houseboat that cruises to your daily walking destination, complete with hot shower and top deck spa overlooking the river.
 Savour three course dinners each night created from local food and wine showcasing the produce of the Riverland food bowl.
 Celebrate your journey with a tour and lunch at the award winning Wilkadene Woolshed Brewery.

 All water transfers between the walking route and the houseboat are on a 12 seater “open air” catamaran cruiser.
 A stable and secure craft, your guides will expertly navigate through more than 70km of our spectacular waterways.

 - Accommodation on nights 1, 2 and 3 on a modern comfortable 10 berth (5 room) houseboat.

 - A 34L Day Pack with good waist support and a 1 Litre drinking water bottle.
 There is ample room inside your day pack for extra walking clothes and food.